Cyclic Objects from Surfaces: Cyclic modules from TQFTs

-\endgroup and so the claim follows by invertibility of $\omega(\Lambda \tens \Lambda)$.
-Here $(i)$ follows by property of bialgebra pairing, $(ii)$ by (co)unitality, $(iii)$ by the part $(a)$, $(iv)$ from bialgebra axioms, $(v)$ by (co)associativity, $(vi)$ by the antipode axiom and (co)unitality, $(vii)$ by the naturality of the braiding, the fact that $\Lambda$ is a right integral for $\coend$ and counitality. \qedhere \end{itemize} \end{proof}
+\endgroup and therefore the claim follows by invertibility of $\omega(\Lambda \tens \Lambda)$.
+Here $(i)$ follows by pro\-perty of bialgebra pairing, $(ii)$ by (co)unitality, $(iii)$ by the part $(a)$, $(iv)$ from bialgebra axioms, $(v)$ by (co)associativity, $(vi)$ by the antipode axiom and (co)unitality,~$(vii)$ by the naturality of the braiding, the fact that $\Lambda$ is a right integral for $\coend$ and counitality. \end{itemize} \end{proof}